Protect Your Email from SPAM

 Let’s face it, SPAM is not cool – no one wants to deal with an overflowing inbox filled with junk mail.
 Outlandish deals, irrelevant offers, phony e-mail addresses…these are just a few of the signs of SPAM mail.
 To reevaluate your current email practices and avoid excess SPAM, follow the following simple steps:

-Avoid publicly displaying your email: If possible, avoid having your email address on a website, in a forum, on a blog, in a public comment or in any public setting.
+Avoid publicly displaying your email: If possible, avoid having your email address on a website, in a forum, on a blog, in public comment or in any public setting.
 Unfortunately, these outlets have become an open invitation to SPAMers.
 If leaving your email address is unavoidable, we suggest using an alias address OR typing your email as follows: email [@] yourbusiness [.]com.
 Readers will understand that you are trying to avoid SPAM, but since SPAMers typically copy and paste e-mail addresses, they will end up with the wrong address.

 Avoid checkboxes: When filling out forms online, watch out for checkboxes that are already checked.